ZijianWang93/SocialBackend/README.md

 Demo Requirements
 ---------
-1. The back end was deployed to GAE.
-And the project is active now.
+1. The server of this project is not active anymore due to the cost.

 Possible Issues
 ---------